 Amazon Affiliate links are included in this post.

-How to keep Kids involved in summer learning
+How to keep kids Learning All summer

 Learning and staying sharp does not always require sitting at a desk or opening a textbook.
 There are many ways you can sneak in some basic education skills just by doing what you are already doing this summer.